KuyaJimbo/Image-File-Converter/README.md

 - This program will create the "Output_Folder" if it does not exist.
 - Image(s) will first be resized while maintaining it's aspect ratio.
 - Then, it will be converted to the correct file type.
-- The converted images will be saved to the "Output_Folder".
+- The converted images will be saved to the _Output_Folder_.

 ## Pillow Library Usage:
 This program requires the Pillow library to be installed.